KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

     https://coreos.com/os/docs/latest/booting-on-ec2.html

 2. Create the EC2 instance.
 You might want to add more disk space than the default 8GB.

-3. Configure the EC2 security group
+3. Configure the EC2 security group.

 4. After starting up the instance, Login to the EC2 instance: